South African regulator rejects Russia's COVID-19 vaccine

 South African officials pointed to two failed research studies testing an HIV vaccine also using Adenovirus Type 5, which found men who were vaccinated had a higher risk of being infected with HIV.
 The regulators said they had asked the Russian makers of Sputnik V to provide data proving the vaccine's safety in a country with high rates of HIV but that “the applicant was not able to adequately address (their) request.”

+In a statement, the Gamaleya Center, Sputnik V's manufacturer, called the concerns about the vaccine's vector “completely unfounded.”
+It said speculation between the link between Adenovirus Type 5 and HIV transmission in high-risk populations was based on “small-scale inconclusive studies among volunteers with highly probable risky behavior.”
+It noted that the same vector was used in China's CanSino vaccine, which has been widely used in China.

-Dr. Julian Tang, a virologist at Britain's University of Leicester, was perplexed by the decision.
+Dr. Julian Tang, a virologist at Britain's University of Leicester, was perplexed by the South African decision to reject Sputnik V.

 “It's a strange connection to make,” he said, explaining that while past concerns have been raised about using the particular virus vector in Sputnik V, much remains uncertain.
 “It's not the vector that caused HIV so you can't just blame it on that,” Tang said.